-Grandma Albina was only six years old, but she knew for sure that she didn't like dried figs. Or dried pork.
-But that's all there was to eat during that miserable year she spent living in Italy with her parents and her three younger sisters.
-It was the spring of 1909 when her father, my Great grandfather Pasquale Orzo, decided he would try his luck becoming a farmer back in Paola, a seaside town in Calabria in southern Italy, where he was born in 1870.
+Grandma Albina was only six years old, but she knew for sure she didn't like dried figs. Or dried pork.
+But that's all there was to eat during that miserable year or so she spent living in Italy with her parents and her three younger sisters.
+It was the spring of 1909 when her father, my great grandfather Pasquale Orzo, decided to try his luck becoming a farmer over in Paola, the seaside town in Calabria in southern Italy where he was born in 1870.

 "I was used to drinking coffee and milk."
-But in Italy, there wasn't any coffee to be had!
-From our modern vantage point, especially living in the bountiful USA, it's hard to believe there was no coffee in Italy in those days.
-But the more I learn about my ancestor Pasquale Orzo's life in Calabria, the more I realize people had nothing much at all to eat.
+But in Italy, there wasn't any coffee to be had.
+From our modern vantage point, living in the bountiful USA, it's hard to believe there was no coffee in Italy in those days.
+But the more I learn about my ancestor Pasquale Orzo's life in Calabria, the more I realize how little people there had to eat.

 Great Grandma Caterina Amendola Orzo, wife of Pasquale Orzo.
 She passed in November of 1951, exactly a year before I was born.